lluo02/lluo02.github.io/index.md

 ## About me

 Hello!
-My name is Luke Luo, and I am a soon-to-be third year student at the University of Maryland, College Park.
-I major in Computer Science and Statistics and am currently looking independently into artificiall intelligence and applications such as neural networks and natural language processing.
+My name is Luke Luo, and I am a graduating senior at the University of Maryland, College Park.
+I major in Computer Science and Statistics specializing in AI and Computer Vision, seeking to gain professional experience in areas like computer vision, generative modeling, or product-driven machine learning with real-world data.

 Check out one of my [past projects](/demo.md)!